ontariotechu-csci3055u/course-materials-2019/clojure_setup/README.md

 # Clojure Environment Setup

 This guide goes over how to set up your Clojure environment for this year's course.
-Follow these steps carefully, and you will be set for all the activities coding in Clojure if further assistance or clarification is required to email Michael Valdron at [michael.valdron@ontariotechu.net](mailto:michael.valdron@ontariotechu.net).
+Follow these steps carefully, and you will be set for all the activities coding in Clojure.
+If further assistance or clarification is required to email Michael Valdron at [michael.valdron@ontariotechu.net](mailto:michael.valdron@ontariotechu.net).

 ## Table of Contents